rrobbes/EngineeringOfMobileSystems/lab1-jskoans/README.md

 ## Your task

 - First fork and clone this repo into your Github account: `git clone https://github.com/rrobbes/EngineeringOfMobileSystems.git`.
-- Then open the file `index.html` with your browser.
+- Then open the file `./lab1-jskoans/index.html` with your browser.
 The title of the page should be `Jasmine Test Runner`.
 - You will see that all the tests are green, but most say `SPEC HAS NO EXPECTATIONS`.
 This is because the tests we have to implement are commented out.

-All the tests are located inside the `spec` folder.
+All the tests are located inside the `spec` folder (`lab1-jskoans/spec/koans.js`).
 Open the `koans.js` file and uncomment the following line:

 ```javascript
 it("surprises me, NaN is not comparable with NaN", function() {